gyrdym/ml_linalg/README.md

 matrices.

 &nbsp;&nbsp;&nbsp;&nbsp;Let's give a simple definition of Vector and Matrix.
 Vector is an ordered set of numbers, representing a point in the space where the vector is directed from the origin.
-Matrix is a collection of vectors, used to map vectors from one space to another.
+Matrix is a collection of vectors that is used to map vectors from one space to another.

-&nbsp;&nbsp;&nbsp;&nbsp;Vectors and matrices are extremely powerful tools, which can be used in real-life applications, such as machine learning algorithms.
+&nbsp;&nbsp;&nbsp;&nbsp;Vectors and matrices are extremely powerful tools which can be used in real-life applications, such as machine learning algorithms.
 There are many implementations of these great mathematical entities in a plenty of programming languages, and as Dart offers developers good instrumentarium, e.g. highly optimized virtual machine and rich out-of-the-box library, Dart-based implementation of vectors and matrices has to be quite performant.

 &nbsp;&nbsp;&nbsp;&nbsp;Among myriad of standard Dart tools there are SIMD data types.
 Namely support of SIMD computational architecture served as a source of inspiration for creating this library.

 ## What is SIMD?

-&nbsp;&nbsp;&nbsp;&nbsp;SIMD stands for `Single instruction, multiple data` - it is a computer architecture, that allows to perform uniform operations in parallel on huge amount of data.
+&nbsp;&nbsp;&nbsp;&nbsp;SIMD stands for `Single instruction, multiple data` - it's a computer architecture that allows to perform uniform mathematical operations in parallel on a list-like data structure.
 For instance, one has two arrays:

 - ![a = [10, 20, 30, 40]](https://latex.codecogs.com/gif.latex?a%20%3D%20%5B10%2C%2020%2C%2030%2C%2040%5D)
 - ![b = [50, 60, 70, 80]](https://latex.codecogs.com/gif.latex?b%20%3D%20%5B50%2C%2060%2C%2070%2C%2080%5D)

 and one needs to add these arrays element-wise.
-Using the regular architecture this operation could be done in this
+Using the regular architecture this operation could be done in the following
 manner:

 <p align="center">